UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_03.md

 We can see that the box plots provides us with the same clear positional comparison as in the barplot, but we now also has access to additional information about each genres’ distribution.
-We can ensure ourselves that the distributions are roughly the same shape and check to see that where potential outliers are.
+We can ensure ourselves that the distributions are roughly the same shape and view potential outliers.

-We can directly answer the question we posed at the beginning: the Adventure genre generates the highest revenue when comparing both the medians and the position of the boxes.
+We can directly answer the question we posed at the beginning: the Adventure genre generates the highest revenue both in terms of the medians and the overall position of the boxes.

-Then it seems like Action is the second most highly grossing genres, but after that it becomes hard to compare.
+It seems like Action is the second most highly grossing genre, but after that it becomes hard to compare.
 We could make this visualization even more effective by sorting the boxes according to their median value.

 ---

-## Boxplots need to be sorted with a custom list
+## Sorted boxplots more effective for comparing similar distributions

 ``` python
 genre_order = movies_extended.groupby('Major Genre')['Worldwide Gross'].median().sort_values().index.tolist()